Forever Amber (novel)

-Forever Amber (1944) is an historical romance novel by Kathleen Winsor set in 17th-century England.
+Forever Amber (1944) is a historical romance novel by Kathleen Winsor set in 17th-century England.
 It was made into a film in 1947 by 20th Century Fox.

 Forever Amber tells the story of an orphaned Amber St. Clare, who makes her way up through the ranks of 17th-century English society by sleeping with or marrying successively richer and more important men while keeping her love for the one man she can never have.
 The subplot of the novel follows Charles II of England as he returns from exile and adjusts to ruling England.
 The novel includes portrayals of Restoration fashion, including the introduction and popularization of tea in English coffeehouses and the homes of the fashionably rich; politics; and public disasters, including the plague and the Great Fire of London.
 Many notable historical figures appear in the book, including Charles II of England, members of his court, and several of his mistresses including Nell Gwyn.

 Winsor's inspiration for the book came from her first husband, who had written his undergraduate thesis on Charles II, completed while he was serving in the army.
 She read books on the period and wrote numerous drafts of what would become Forever Amber.

 Plot

 Judith Marsh has been engaged since birth to her neighbor, John Mainwaring, heir to the Earl of Rosswood.
-In 1644, she has her engagement broken off when her family and the Mainwarings find themselves on opposing sides of the English Civil War.
-During a break in the fighting, John visits Judith and the two consummate their relationship.
+In 1644, her family break off the engagement when they and the Mainwarings find themselves on opposing sides of the English Civil War.
+During a break in the fighting, John secretly visits Judith and the two, deeply in love, consummate their relationship.
 Pregnant, Judith abandons her family and goes to Parliamentarian territory on John's instructions, introducing herself as Judith St. Clare.
-There, she ends up staying with farmer Matthew Goodegroome and his wife Sarah.
-Judith dies in childbirth after naming her daughter Amber (after the color of John's eyes).
+There, she stays with farmer Matthew Goodegroome and his wife Sarah, who are ignorant of her true identity, seen only as a “woman of quality”.
+Judith tragically dies in childbirth after naming her daughter Amber (after the color of John's eyes).
+John is never told of her death or the whereabouts of his child.

-In 1660, Amber, now a flirtatious teenager, is being raised by the Goodegroomes in ignorance of her origins.
-She meets a band of Royalists who inform her that Charles II of England is returning.
-Amber is particularly attracted to Lord Bruce Carlton.
-During a fair, she lures him into the woods and loses her virginity to him.
-After she persuades him, Carlton reluctantly takes her to London, but tells Amber he will not marry her and she will come to regret her choice.
+In 1660, Amber, now a very beautiful and flirtatious teenager, is being raised by the Goodegroomes, as her “Aunt and Uncle”; they have kept her ignorant of her noble origins.
+She meets a band of Royalists who inform her that Charles II of England is returning and they are riding to London.
+Amber is instantly attracted to Lord Bruce Carlton, who is equally smitten with her beauty.
+During a fair, they wander off into the woods and she loses her virginity to him.
+After she persuades him, Carlton reluctantly takes her to London, but bluntly tells Amber he will not marry her and she will come to regret her choice.